Guinness Chocolate Cheesecake (No-Bake, Vegan)

 - Meanwhile, to make the crust add the rolled oats, cacao powder and salt to a food processor and blitz to a fine crumb consistency.
 Add the dates and butter/coconut oil and continue to process until the ingredients stick together to form a dough.
 If the ingredients do not stick together at this stage, you can add 1-2 tablespoons of water and blend to form a dough.

-- Line the bottom and sides of a 7" cake tin with removable base with some parchment paper.
+- Line the bottom and sides of a 7.5 or 8" cake tin (with removable base) with some parchment paper.
 Press the dough into the base of the cake tin, and smooth it out with a spatula or flat bottomed glass.
 Set aside in the fridge.

 - For the filling, melt the chocolate over a bain-marie (double boiler).
 Add the guinness reduction, melted chocolate, silken tofu, vegan cream cheese, cacao powder and lemon juice to a high speed blender and blend until smooth and creamy.